esl/code-beam-america/_talks/deep-dive-in-nx-backends.md

 **Talk objectives:**

 The main objective of this talk is to shed some light in one of the more technical and internal aspects of Elixir's Nx.
-There are some articles here and they are talking about this, but as part of the Nx team I hope to provide some more information about how the library works.
+There are some articles here and there talking about this, but as part of the Nx team I hope to provide some more information about how the library works.
 This would also be one of the first talks on the subject.

 **Target audience:**